-One of the first things I do when I scope out a new country to visit is check out the visa requirements.
-I head on over to the handy Visa HQ, select my country of choice from the list, and ‘voila!’
-I have an idea of the visas requirements and cost.
+One of the first things I do when I scope out a new country to visit is to check out the visa requirements.
+I head on over to the handy Visa HQ, select my country of choice from the list, and ‘voila!’ — I have an idea of the visa requirements and cost.

 Recently, I’ve been planning my upcoming adventure through Central Asia.
 I’ve got most of my route planned, you can check it out here.
 However, my decision to travel to Iran with Intrepid Travel has been a source of many complications; one of which was, ‘How can I enter Iran without breaking my already strained budget?’
 Flights to Tehran from Turkmenistan, Uzbekistan, Tajikistan, and Kyrgyzstan all seem expensive and require a minimum of one transfer.
 A land border crossing isn’t feasible, due to the fact that I’m American and must be part of a tour at all times.
 I have to start my Iranian adventure in Tehran; there’s no way around it.